 - Enrichment is provided to allow the hens to perform important natural behaviours, like dust bathing, preening (feather cleaning), perching, scratching and foraging for food

 Farmers who successfully meet SPCA Certified standards are able to sell their foods with the program’s stamp of approval – the little red barn label.
-If you or someone you know eats eggs, you can help egg-laying hens lead better lives and support the farmers who care for them by finding a SPCA Certified retailer near you.
+If you or someone you know eats eggs, you can help egg-laying hens lead better lives and support the farmers who care for them.

 Understand your food labels